 (Circularpolarization.mp4) Selection rules for elm. dipole transitions 5 The underlined equation gives the wave function of a wave whose electric field is polarized in the xy plane.
 The animation shows the effect of a phase shift between the x and y components of the electric field.
 The wave is linearly polarized when the phase shift is 0°.
 If the phase shift is 90°, then the wave is circularly polarized.
-The decomposition of the scalar product $\vec{E}\vec{r}$ is adapted to the situation of an atom in a magnetic field.
-In a crystal lattice, for example, it can make sense to look at $E_x x$, $E_y y$ and $E_z z$ separately.
+The decomposition of the scalar product $\vec{E}\vec{r}$ is adapted to the situation of an atom in a magnetic field or, more generally, for an atom in an axial symmetric field.
 Revision Selection rules for el. dipole transitions 6